 - Hot SpotsHot Spots: Taquerias | Best Mexican Restaurants in Detroit

 - Hot SpotsHot Spots | Irish Pubs

 Everyone loves some good barbecue (us included).
 It wouldn’t be a trip to Detroit without stopping at Slows Bar BQ, one of the OG Corktown Detroit restaurants.
 If you’re more on the meat-free path, Seva and Detroit Vegan Soul are dedicated to vegetarians and vegans.

 If you haven’t noticed, brunch is trending, and The D is on the bandwagon.
-Hudson Café and the Dime Store will not let you down.
+Hudson Café, Honest?
+John’s and Dime Store will not let you down.
 But if you’re specifically looking for that Sunday morning hangover cure, Bobcat Bonnie’s beats your couch (can you say $3 bloody mary bar?).

 Heading out for drinks with friends?
 You’re going to need some good bar food to pair with that craft beer.
-Motor City Brewing Works and HopCat will help you out in Midtown.
+Motor City Brewing Works, Jolly Pumpkin and HopCat will help you out in Midtown.
 If you find yourself drinking in Corktown, McShane’s, Batch Brewing and PJs Lager House are known for their food just as much as their drinking.
-If you don’t mind a line, grab a great sandwich in Detroit at Russell Street Deli in Eastern Market and Mudgie’s in Corktown – you can’t go wrong with either.
+If you don’t mind a line, grab a great sandwich at Mudgie’s in Corktown.

 Classic Detroit Food